 Slaai Ingredients: Ethylhexyl Palmitate, Caprylic/Capric Triglyceride, Carthamus Tinctorius (Safflower) Seed Oil, Lauryl Laurate, Polyglyceryl-3 Laurate, Polyhydroxystearic Acid, Helianthus Annuus (Sunflower) Seed Wax, Polyglyceryl-10 Laurate, Sclerocarya Birrea Seed Oil, Euterpe Oleracea Fruit Oil, Actinidia Chinensis (Kiwi) Fruit Extract, Fragaria Ananassa (Strawberry) Seed Extract, Vaccinium Macrocarpon (Cranberry) Seed Oil, Borago Officinalis Seed Oil, Adansonia Digitata Seed Oil, Polyglyceryl-2 Caprate, Citrullus Lanatus (Watermelon) Seed Oil, Prunus Amygdalus Dulcis (Sweet Almond) Oil, Schinziophyton Rautanenii Kernel Oil, Vaccinium Angustifolium (Blueberry) Fruit Extract, Ximenia Americana Seed Oil, Tocopherol, Glycerin

-I had been using The Ordinary’s Squalane Cleanser, which functions similarly (though Slaai has a nicer texture and more spreadability; I can use less than a nickel size for the face and neck) and wanted to grab Slaai as well for comparison as it seems more affordable than most of DE’s other products (I believe I read in DE’s Instagram comments that a jar should have about 110 uses; though Wayne Goss on YouTube says about 60 uses – of course it depends how much product is used at a time).
+I had been using The Ordinary’s Squalane Cleanser, which functions similarly (though Slaai has a nicer texture and more spreadability; I can use less than a nickel size for the face and neck) and wanted to grab Slaai as well for comparison as it seems more affordable than most of DE’s other products (I believe I read in DE’s Instagram comments that a jar should have about 110 uses; of course it depends how much product is used at a time).

 I wear minimal, everyday makeup with waterproof eyeliner, non-waterproof mascara, eye shadow, Anastasia Beverly Hills Brow Wiz, sunscreen from The Ordinary (which is rather thick and heavy on the skin), and the natural coverage foundation from Altilis Beauty.
 I have oily/combination skin that is prone to breakouts.

 The Slaai Butter Cleanser has a heavy nutty and oil-like scent.
 The balm melts easily into an oil on the skin and spreads nicely.
 It removes eye makeup relatively well, with a bit of eyeliner left at the lower lash line, as above in the after photo.
 The foundation is removed well.
 After rinsing with my hands (no cloth) and patting dry, there is cleanser left on the skin, not really an oily layer like some of the liquid oil cleansers leave, but an almost waxy layer.
 Because of this, I had a hard time determining if my sunscreen was removed, so I applied sunscreen to half my face and used Slaai on my whole face.
 The side with the sunscreen felt heavier on my fingertips, so I don’t think it was all removed.
-Once rinsed, there is a haziness to my vision for a minute or two and my eyes feel irritated for about 15 minutes (kind of like the feeling when a breeze is blowing in my eyes and they get a bit teary).
-I need to use a second cleanser after using Slaai; I feel like serums and other treatments won’t absorb into the skin if this layer is left on.
+Once rinsed, there is a haziness to my vision for a minute or two and my eyes feel irritated for about 15 minutes.
+I need to use a second cleanser (usually twice) after using Slaai to get the waxy layer off the skin.
+I feel like serums and other treatments won’t absorb into the skin if this layer is left on.
 While I’ve only used this for a few days so far, I have gotten breakouts along my jawline; hard to say if Slaai is the cause, but the breakouts weren’t present before use.